availproject/avail-light/browser-client/README.md

 wasm-pack build --target web --out-dir static
 ```

-3. Build and start the client launcher (debug purposes)
+3. Build and start the client launcher

 4. Open the URL printed in the logs